Posted on Leave a comment

 14th Century Commoners – part 1

-The assignment: 14th Century peasant clothes for a “couple of guys who will be out digging in the dirt” for period piece.
+The assignment: 14th-century peasant clothes for a “couple of guys who will be out digging in the dirt” for a period piece.

-I dug though my fabric archives (“stash”) and pulled out several pieces of unbleached 5.3 oz. linen and both large and small pieces of hunter green, reds and what I call mouse-brown, but if memory serves the retailer called it “tobacco.”
-I also pulled out about 5 to 6 yards of a prewashed chocolate brown wool flannel and a 5 yard piece dark gray tweed that had flecks of blue, rust, taupe and tan; a piece of unwashed rust flannel and unwashed black flannel; some odds and ends of a light weight, bright finally and prewashed “popinjay blue” wool crepey flannel.
-[Yes, I really did have all of that my stash … and then some.]
+I dug though my fabric archives (“stash”) and pulled out several pieces of unbleached 5.3 oz. linen and both large and small pieces of hunter green, reds, and what I call mouse-brown, but if memory serves, the retailer called it “tobacco.”
+I also pulled out about 5 to 6 yards of a prewashed chocolate brown wool flannel and a 5-yard piece of dark gray tweed that had flecks of blue, rust, taupe, and tan; a piece of unwashed rust flannel and unwashed black flannel; some odds and ends of a lightweight, bright finally and prewashed “popinjay blue” wool crepey flannel.
+[Yes, I really did have all of that in my stash … and then some.]

 Since time was of the essence, rather than draft my own patterns, I chose to go with a Reconstructing History pattern — RH004: 12th through 16th Century Peasant Man’s attire.
-I’ve had the pleasure of working with this company several yeas ago and beta tested a couple of her early patterns.
-I trust scholarship that goes into every pattern, although I have disagreements with construction instructions, but that’s probably more due to the fact that I almost exclusively use an industrial straight-stitch machine and avoid handwork where possible (well, these days anyways because of the carpal tunnel) and the charming and lovely Kass has put entire period ensembles together by hand, for which she has my never-ending admiration.
+I had the pleasure of working with this company several years ago and beta-tested a couple of her early patterns.
+I trust scholarship that goes into every pattern, although I have disagreements with construction instructions, but that’s probably more due to the fact that I almost exclusively use an industrial straight-stitch machine and avoid handwork where possible (well, these days anyway because of the carpal tunnel) and the charming and lovely Kass has put entire period ensembles together by hand, for which she has my never-ending admiration.